Quasi-normal modes and absorption section from regular black holes immersed in perfect fluid dark matter: Black holes in perfect fluid dark matter

-In an appropriate parametric region, the BHs immersed in perfect fluid dark matter can have two horizons: the inner horizon $r_-$ and the event horizon $r_+(r_-\leq r_+)$.
-Clearly the number of horizons depends on the choice of the values of parameters $M$, $\epsilon$, $g$, $q$ and $\alpha$.
+In an appropriate parametric region, the BHs immersed in perfect fluid dark matter can have two horizons: the inner horizon $r_{-}$ and the event horizon $r_+(r_-\leq r_+)$.
+Clearly, the number of horizons depends on the choice of the parameter values $M_{i}$, $q_{i}$ and $\alpha$.

-To determinate the range of values for $M$, $\epsilon$, $g$, $q$ and $\alpha$, we make use of the method described in \cite{Liu:2021fzr} \cite{Liu:2020evp}.
+To determine the range of values for $M_{i}$, $q_{i}$ and $\alpha$, we make use of the method described in \cite{Liu:2021fzr} \cite{Liu:2020evp}.
 Thus, we consider $f(r_h)=0$, where for convenience, we fix the event horizon as $r_+=1$ in this work.
-Then, from (\ref{ec.heH}), the masses of Black Holes can be expressed as
+Then, from (\ref{ec.heH}), the masses of BHs can be expressed as